Miscellaneous DOM Invader settings

 Some websites set directives via the

 Permissions-Policy header that block features that are essential to DOM Invader's functionality, such as synchronous XHR.
-In this case, DOM Invader informs you via the console and prompts you to enable this option.
+In this case, DOM Invader informs you via the console and prompts you to enable this setting.

 Was this article helpful?